-- a mechanism for identifying (either prospectively or retrospectively) the responsible Contractor for any construction activity; - if permitted by local tax advice, warranties in respect of the overall scope; - a mechanism for ensuring that if a cap on liability is reached under one of the split Contracts, the Project Company may draw on any unused caps under the other Contracts; - administrative procedures, ensuring, for example, that notices need to be given to only one of the Contractors and that the change order process will be dealt with in a co-ordinated manner; and - mechanisms to ensure that a Contractor cannot avoid liability on the basis that the other Contractor was responsible for that activity.
+- a warranty that the separate scopes of works in the underlying Contracts together provide the overall scope of works for the project.
+This is to prevent there being any "gaps" between the Contracts; - a mechanism for identifying (either prospectively or retrospectively) the responsible Contractor for any construction activity; - if permitted by local tax advice, warranties in respect of the overall scope; - a mechanism for ensuring that if a cap on liability is reached under one of the split Contracts, the Project Company may draw on any unused caps under the other Contracts; - administrative procedures, ensuring, for example, that notices need to be given to only one of the Contractors and that the change order process will be dealt with in a co-ordinated manner; and - mechanisms to ensure that a Contractor cannot avoid liability on the basis that the other Contractor was responsible for that activity.